lynnfaraday/aresmush.com/tutorials/config/datetime.md

 OOC dates and times (shown in the time command, for example) are relative to the server's timezone, so it's helpful to tell the players what that is.

+{% note %}
-{% include note.html content=" This doesn't actually *change* the server timezone; it's just an advisory.
-It's important that this setting matches what the server timezone actually is." %}
+ This doesn't actually *change* the server timezone; it's just an advisory.
+It's important that this setting matches what the server timezone actually is.
+{% endnote %}

 Players can choose to have events and other times displayed in their local time by setting their timezone with the timezone command.